What details can UpGuard Vendor Risk provide about a vendor?

 The CVSS score is a published standard developed to capture the principal characteristics of a vulnerability and produce a numerical score between 0 and 10 reflecting its severity.

-The remediation module allows you to request remediation of a particular risk or risks within the UpGuard platform.
+The remediation page allows you to request remediation of risks within the UpGuard platform.

 You'll be able to request remediation of risks identified in security questionnaires or any of the risks identified in the vendor's risk profile.

-The contacts module allows you to add and save contact information for a particular vendor.
+The contacts page allows you to add and save contact information for a particular vendor so you can easily send them requests through UpGuard.

-The risk assessment module provides a way to capture a snapshot of the risks and evidence at the time this vendor was assessed.
+The risk assessments page provides a way to capture a snapshot of the risks and evidence at the time this vendor was assessed.